-Colones are the national currency, with USD 1 equal to approximately ¢545 (colones) as of June 2014.
+Colones are the national currency, with 1 USD equal to approximately 571 (colones) as of March 2018. check xe.com for most current conversion rate.
 International credit cards and US dollars are widely accepted in regions associated with tourism.
 Hotels and banks will exchange US Dollars for Costa Rican colones.
 US dollars as well as Visa, MasterCard and American Express are accepted on the vessels.
 Personal checks or travelers checks are not accepted onboard.

 Costa Rica and Cocos Island are 1 hour behind US Eastern Time during the North American winter and 2 hours during the North American summer.

 Most of the action is at 60-90 feet /18-27 meters, and most dives are between 60-130 feet / 18-40 meters.
 The safety limit is set at 130 feet / 40 meters and a dive computer is necessary.
 Visibility averages 60-100ft/18-30m.